• Skip to primary navigation

 Fewer than 10 ingredients are needed to make these paleo protein balls.
 Here's a list of what you need:

-• pea protein powder: I used Nuzest clean lean vanilla protein powder.
-Their chocolate would be a great substitution.
+• pea protein powder: I used Nuzest rich chocolate protein powder.
 I have not tried any other protein powders, but most should work as a replacement.
-Just note: pea protein is very absorbent, so ingredient measurements may change if you're using a different brand.
+Just note: pea protein is very absorbent, so ingredient measurements may change if you're using a different type.

-• cocoa powder: I used an organic dutched cocoa powder, but any variety will work
+• cacao powder: I used an organic cacao powder, but cocoa powder will work too

 • salt: to enhance the flavor.
 I use Himalayan pink salt in all of my recipes.